-- Settlement (required argument) – It is the date when the coupon was purchased.
+Settlement (required argument) – This is the date when the coupon was purchased.
 It is the security’s settlement date or the date after the issue date when the security is traded to the buyer.

-- Maturity (required argument) – It is the maturity date of the security or the date on which the security expires.
+Maturity (required argument) – This is the maturity date of the security or the date on which the security expires.

-- Pr (required argument) – It is the security’s price per $100 face value.
+Pr (required argument) – The security’s price per $100 face value.

-- Basis (optional argument) – It defines the day count basis that is used in the calculation.
-The possible values can be:
+Basis (optional argument) – Defines the day count basis that is used in the calculation.
+The possible values can be as follows:

 How to use the DISC Function in Excel?